Goals of ARTigo

 Art history studies mainly original artworks, but often their reproductions, too.
 Today, these reproductions exist in substantial electronic repositories sometimes amounting to several million items.
 What can we do to retrieve these reproductions preferably on the basis of various criteria?
 As the possibilities of a computerized search of these reproductions are still very limited we allocate keywords, known as metadata.
 This is a most time-consuming operation and one would need a great number of staff members to do this job.
 We would appreciate your contribution to this game.
 However, we don't only want something from you but we offer you as well entertainment and at the same time training as you get to know quite a lot about the paintings shown here.
 In addition to that, you will be able to work with the descriptions you gave us.

-The underlying image portfolio is retained from the Artemis database, which was assembled at the Institute for Art History at the University of Munich in cooperation with the IT-Group Humanities and now contains more than 25.000 images.
+The underlying image portfolio originates from the Diathek of the Institute for Art History at the University of Munich.

 The project is funded by the German Research Foundation (DFG)

 More information about ARTigo can be found at the Play4Science project as well as in our blog.

 You can also reach us per email at artigo [at] artigo [dot] org

 This version of ARTigo is based on a game foremost developed by Dr. Gerhard Schön from the IT-Group Humanities.